OrdinaryMagician/kirin_m/README.md

 *"Purupurupikopuyo...?"*

 A gift from **Saya**.
 Small, but packed with plenty of **Explodium**.
 They appear to be home-made, and have some odd Japanese word handwritten on them.
+Used through a dedicated grenade button.

 ### Safety Tether *[Chaos Device]*